Enalean/tuleap/doc/back-end/events.md

     method that finish by `$this->done()` when successful or `$this->error()` otherwise.

-That\'s all!
+That's all!
 All the process of instantiation and queue management is done by Tuleap.